Lawmakers say speech proves Trump doesn't care about PR crisis

 In his 80-minute speech, Trump acknowledged Puerto Ricans when he expressed solidarity toward those affected by the floods, fires and storms that hit the country in the past year.

-"To everyone still recovering in Texas, Florida, Louisiana, Puerto Rico, the Virgin Islands, California, and everywhere else -- we are with you, we love you, and we will pull through together," Trump said.
+"To everyone still recovering in Texas, Florida, Louisiana, Puerto Rico, the Virgin Islands, California and everywhere else -- we are with you, we love you, and we will pull through together," Trump said.

-But the lawmakers said he failed to give Puerto Ricans hope after FEMA said it was ending food and water shipments to the island.
+But lawmakers said he failed to give Puerto Ricans hope after FEMA said it was ending food and water shipments to the island.

 "Not even a mention on PR and FEMA will stop providing food and water tomorrow.
 We are not in the Republican radar.
 We must double the fight," tweeted San Juan Mayor Carmen Yulín Cruz after attending Trump's speech.

-The Democrat joined other lawmakers in calling out Trump for what they say is the President's failure to adequately address the crisis in Puerto Rico in the aftermath of Hurricane Maria.
+Cruz, a member of Puerto Rico's Popular Democratic Party, joined other lawmakers in calling out Trump for what they say is the President's failure to adequately address the crisis in the commonwealth in the aftermath of Hurricane Maria.

 "Puerto Rico is a metaphor for how this President sees all Latinos and people of color: he does not see us as his equals and he does not see us as fellow human beings," said Democrat Rep. Luis Gutierrez in a statement following Trump's address.

-Hours before Trump's speech, the Federal Emergency Management Agency had announced plans of halting new shipments of food and water to the island.
+Hours before Trump's speech, the Federal Emergency Management Agency announced plans for halting new shipments of food and water to the island.
 The agency said in a statement that "FEMA-provided commodities are no longer needed."

 FEMA has called the island's emergency operation the longest sustained distribution of food, fuel and water in agency history, including more than $1.6 billion worth of food and more than $361 million worth of water.

-Note: This story has been updated to clarify Carmen Yulín Cruz's political affiliation.